nivedha02/Color-detection/README.md

 # Color detection

-Color detection is done by reading a image,comparing it with  the data set and then identifying it.
+Color detection is done by reading a image,comparing it with  the data set and then identifying colour in it.
 <br/>